 – [Todd] Yeah, absolutely, we started the company, actually, kudos to my co-founder, Steven Blum, our CTO and the original founder of PubNub.
 You know, the ideas for PubNub came up just a year or two after the App Store was really taking off.
 And it wasn’t solely based on mobile, but I think we saw the explosion of the kinds of experiences people wanted to do with their phones, with their tablets, and with IoT devices that they saw in Hollywood movies, right.
 Being able to see where things were in real time, being able to press a button and blow up the submarine like a James Bond movie or something, or maybe turn on a light bulb if you’re not a secret agent.
 Being able to collaborate and communicate with people online.
 And so, we were looking at the technologies people were using to build those kinds of experiences, and what we discovered was, whether you’re talking about IoT or things that seem seemingly different. like multiplayer games or e-learning or chat application, things that seem to all kind of disparate and different, were all requiring the same underlying infrastructure.
 And that infrastructure requires the ability to connect to devices, send signals at high speed to them in a reliable way, control them, and whether that’s a chat message or a device on or off message, it turned out a lot of the infrastructure was the same.
 So PubNub is really a company that is specifically for providing the infrastructure so that you, the IoT product developer don’t have to think about all of the underlying communication, security, infrastructure related to launching products, and you can just focus on the value of the device or the application itself.

 – [Ryan] That’s awesome, and as it relates to the kind of the applications and devices that people are utilizing your technology and offerings with, can you talk, I guess, expand on that a bit.
-And maybe talk through some use cases that you’re comfortable sharing of how your audience kind of uses what you guys bring to the market.
+And maybe talk through some Applications that you’re comfortable sharing of how your audience kind of uses what you guys bring to the market.

 – [Todd] Yeah, absolutely.
 You know, it’s interesting we have way over a thousand customers now We have a global network of servers that on which we transact IoT transactions for all of these customers.
-And these, like I said, they’re all different use cases I described before.
+And these, like I said, they’re all different Applications I described before.
 So a few examples.
 Companies like Peloton, you know?
 If you think about Peloton, well, it’s a large IoT device that you ride a bicycle on.
 And why is Peloton an exercise bike company whose name we recognize, and we probably couldn’t name any other exercise bike brand?
 And the difference is that it’s connected, right?
 It’s a connected device where the experience we have is interactive with all the other people.
 And if you think about, well, what does that mean?
 It means taking little bits of data from your device, your in this case, exercise-bike, sending it to other devices, receiving information for other people, and being part of a virtual space where we can exercise together.
 And PubNub underpins the communication in Peloton, but there’s many other IoT companies too.
 Happiest Baby, allows people to monitor their children while they’re sleeping.
 It’s a crib company that it’s a really neat startup that’s done really well recently and they use PubNub to command and control these devices.
 So if the baby’s heart rate starts to change, they can alert the parents.
 If you use Logitech Harmony Hub, you’re using PubNub.
 If you use Vivien or Insteon light bulbs and other smart home products, you’re using PubNub.
 We are kind of the underpinnings in communication, I think, let’s see, August locks, Heroes, Sprinklr.
 A number of companies under which we are the communication layer for the kind of command and control of this large population of devices.

 – [Ryan] Oh, fantastic.
 So, I guess before we jump to some more general conversations around what you all do, and just kinda your expertise in the market, I’d love to hear a little bit more about kind of the founding of the company, that you were, you know, as you were involved in it.
 And kinda how it got started, the problem and opportunity you saw in the market that kind of just led to what we have today coming out of PubNub.